dogokit/dogokit-stack/README.md

 The opiniated stack list to build modern apps with web technologies.
 This is the simpler version of [catamyst/stack-all](https://a.catamyst.com/stack-all) (the complete list).
 You can [use this repo as a template](https://github.com/catamyst/stack/generate) to help with your technical evaluation and decision.

 The main criteria in choosing these that it must already been used for building real world apps especially with real teams.
 The symbol ⭐ indicated the recommendation and 🔰 need to be prioritized.
 Just keep in mind it doesn't mean that everything is required.
+Also feel free to skip the ones without the ⭐.

 **Preferred core stack:**